Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Handling privacy concerns among staff

-All clinics use the same journal system, which includes a notification feature – but it can’t be triggered by an external solution.
+All clinics use the same journal system, which includes a notification feature – but it couldn’t be triggered by an external solution.

 This meant we needed to send staff notifications using SMS or email.
-They were hesitant about both.
+Unfortunately, they were hesitant about using both.

 They rejected email because they didn’t want to keep email clients open for privacy reasons.
 They rejected SMS because they didn’t want to carry both their work and personal phones all day.